Zortrax3D/MarlinZortraxM200/README.md

   - [M300](https://support.zortrax.com/downloads/firmware/?printers=m300)
 - **Discussion and support:** [Zortrax Forum Thread](https://forum.zortrax.com/t/m200-m300-marlin-2-1-x-firmware-release/14264)

 ---

----

 Additional documentation can be found at the [Marlin Home Page](//marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
-Volunteers are standing by!

 ---